theAbdoSabbagh/DiscordScraper/README.md

 <h1>📝 Notes</h1>
 </center>

-  - ❗ The tool is still in early stages of development.
+  - ❗ Discord disabled getting a user "About me" section through their API, so this tool can't provide it.

   - 👍🏻 There are plenty of things that could be added to the script, feel free to contribute!